7 Bathtub to Shower Conversions for High Style and Open Space

 5. Shower and sink overhaul

 Removing the small, pink tub in Giulia’s bath was the best way to get more space for a larger sink.
 She designed an open shower that’s shorter than the original tub, making more room for a vanity and mirror.

 6. Safety first

 For Elaine, safety was paramount.
-When undergoing bathtub to shower conversion, she tasked her contractor with building a walk-in shower with accessible features: a hand bar and shower, plus a rough stone floor to help prevent slipping.
+When undergoing bathtub to shower conversion, she tasked her contractor with building a walk-in shower with accessible features: a hand bar and shower, plus a rough stone floor for traction.

 7. Clean and clear

-When Tara and Mike gut-renovated their guest bathroom, they removed the bathtub since they already had one in their master.
-The subway-tiled and glass shower reflects light from the window on the opposite end of the room, so the space looks practically twice as big!
+Tara and Mike already had a tub in the master bathroom, so they removed the tub from their guest bath when gut-renovating.
+The subway-tile and glass shower reflects light from the window on the opposite end of the room, making the space look almost twice as big!

 Thanks to these Sweeten homeowners-turned-renovators for sharing your stories with us!

 Sweeten pairs homeowners with experienced, licensed contractors for free.
 Ready to start your own renovation?

 Read the pros and cons of DIY if you are considering taking on a renovation on your own.